R4z1xx/rss-to-discord/README.md

 ```

 ### Change embed color
-You can also add color to the Discord embed content by modifying these lines with the hex code of the color you want :
+You can also add color to the Discord embed content for each RSS feed by modifying these lines with the hex code of the color you want :
 ```
 color = {
     'domain.org':  0xffffff